CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

   * We need to do two things: One, to rename the field names (header) and get rid of the second row (also a kind of header).
 And two, delete all the margin of error fields since we are not going to use them.
   * QGIS has certain requirements for field names: maximum 10 characters, no spaces, no punctuation (except - and _ ) and they must start with a letter, not a number.
   * First, delete the margin of error columns.
-Just right-click on the column and select `Delete`.
+Just right-click / control-click on the column and select `Delete`.
   * Now, rename the fields in the following way:
     * GeoID
     * GeoID2